ivanlafollette/ferrum-browser/README.md

-# 🧠 VibeNav: AI-Enhanced Rust Browser
+# 🧠 Ferrum: AI-Enhanced Rust Browser

-**VibeNav** is a security-first, minimalist browser built in Rust with native AI agents and modular expansion.
+**Ferrum** is a security-first, minimalist browser built in Rust with native AI agents and modular expansion.
 Born from TeamInnovationAI, it’s the codename for Ivan’s MVP vision of blending Rust, Supabase, and Cephy-powered intelligence.

 ## 🚀 Features
 - 🧭 Tabbed browsing with dark mode